aws-samples/amazon-kinesis-analytics-streaming-etl/README.md

 You can choose between a single Kinesis data stream and a Kafka topic as input source.
 In addition you can add a Kinesis data stream, a Kafka topic, an S3 bucket, and Amazon Elasticsearch Service as one or several sinks to the application.

 For services that are integrated with AWS Identity and Access Management (IAM), the application uses the role that is configured for the Kinesis Data Analytics application to sign requests.
-The role created by the CloudFormation template is configured to allow read and write requests to any S3 bucket, Kinesis data stream, and Amazon Elasticsearch Service domain in the AWS account.
+However, the role itself has only permissions that are required to read from the provisioned Kinesis data stream and the S3 bucket, respectively.
+So when you want to connect to additional resources, you need to add further permissions to the role.

 #### Amazon Kinesis Data Streams